Table Of Contents

 Nobody buys into crypto expecting to weather a prolonged bear market.
 Most crypto investors are attracted to the high upside of the asset class and the promise of steep gains.
 Thus, it takes a mental adjustment to accept a crypto bear market when it comes around.
 To help you navigate the inevitable (every assets goes through up and down cycles) downturn in crypto assets, we have collated a list of the best actions available to you:

-1. Stay Calm and Assess your Options
+1. Stay calm and assess your options

 Begin by going back to ask yourself why you invested in crypto initially.
 Was it to make a quick buck by trading short-term or did you believe in crypto’s long-term possibilities?
 Did you want to be part of as many opportunities as you were able?
 The answer sets the stage for you moving forward out of the bear market, unscathed.

-2. Carefully Assess the Current State of the Market
+2. Carefully assess the current state of the market

-At the time of writing, bitcoin was selling at just under $20,000.
-Saying that out loud is scary to many because bitcoin’s high, just a few months ago, was $69,000.
-However, don’t be anxious about selling.
+In a bear market, don’t be anxious about selling.
 As noted above, it is not easy to control your emotions during bear markets.
 Therefore, analyze why prices have fallen and dig deeper into the reasons.
 Develop your own solutions.
 Re-strategize before taking any action.

+This advice applies to traders who own actual crypto, not traders who have invested in crypto through contracts for difference (CFD).
 While there always is a concern about having your cryptos on a custodial crypto exchange, the risks of losing them completely increases greatly during a turbulent bear market.
 A sudden market crash could lead to some/all crypto exchanges becoming insolvent.
 This is not being said just to scare you; it is always a possibility.
 Therefore, opt for a non-custodial wallet app or – even better – a test hardware wallet, where you have full control over your crypto holdings.

-4. Don’t Try to Time the Bottom
+4. Don’t try to time the bottom

 It is a fact of life that no one can accurately predict the bottom of a bear market.
 You can devote all your available time to research and analysis and the best you can do is make an educated guess.
 Certainly, the more you study and analyze, the better your “guesses” become, and that is exactly what the experts do.
 However, one bad call and all could be lost, which takes us back to the headline of this section, which is about what you can do to ride out bear markets.
 Still, learn all you can in order to make your best moves, but do not put all of your holdings into that one “sure thing.”